arnav197/Open-EDA-2-2.0/README.md

 ->COP: Create COP structure (COP line and COP node); calcultate Controllability and observability information.

 	-COPSturctures: It includes COP, COPLine and COPNode.
-COP is a pure vitrual class.
+COP is a pure virtual class.
 Inheriting objects must designate how controllability and obserability are calculated.
 COPLine is a Line which holds information necessary to perform COP.
 COPNode is a Node which holds information necessary to perform COP.

 ->TPI: Generate a list of testpoints for the circuit; active/deactive a TP(control tp, observe tp, invert tp); perform TPI algorithm for selecting TPs.